Yigal/woovacation/src/pages/index.md

     - image: /img/coffee-gear.png
       text: >
-      High-Tech, there is no way to think about Tel Aviv without it's high tech zone over time these places have become the beeting heart of tel aviv, and a good start to see what it is all about.
+      High-Tech, there is no way to think about Tel Aviv without it's high tech zone over time these places have become the beating heart of tel aviv, and a good start to see what it is all about.
     - image: /img/tutorials.png
       text: >